-A regular employee may be promoted on a temporary basis to fill a vacant position as a result of a leave of absence of the incumbent of that position, or pending appointment of another person to that position.
+A regular employee may be promoted on a temporary basis (for a maximum of 960 hours) to fill a vacant position as a result of a leave of absence of the incumbent of that position, or pending appointment or recruitment to a vacant position.
 Such promotion is designated "temporary promotion".
 The salary of an employee temporarily promoted shall be determined as if the temporary promotion were an original appointment to the position.

-When the absence ceases or the vacancy is filled, the employee shall return to their regular position, and their salary and anniversary date shall be redetermined as if the temporary promotion had not occurred.
-Any merit increase that would have been due in his/her regular position shall be allowed.
+When the absence ceases or the vacancy is filled, the employee shall return to their regular position, and their salary and anniversary date shall be re-determined as if the temporary promotion had not occurred (i.e., the anniversary date will be modified to reflect as though the employee did not leave the lower classification).
+Any merit increase that would have been due in their regular position shall be allowed.